monster-js/monster-js/docs/docs/available-packages/http.md

 ### Register HttpService to module

-To register the HttpService to a module we just need to pass it to it's services array.
+To register the HttpService to a module we just need to pass it to it's providers array.

 Example.